openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 	// removed after a grace period of 1 second after the expiration of the IP address's validity.
 	// +kubebuilder:validation:Required
 	IP IPAddressStr `json:"ip"`
-	// ttlSeconds is the minimum time-to-live value among all the IP addresses.
+	// ttlSeconds is the time-to-live value of the IP address.
 	// +kubebuilder:validation:Required
 	TTLSeconds int32 `json:"ttlSeconds"`
 	// lastLookupTime is the timestamp when the last DNS lookup was completed.